KINGAKWO/ibm-data-analytics-journey/README.md

 ## 🎯 Goals
 - Build a strong portfolio of analytics projects
-- Apply skills to real-world business problems (e.g., hotel booking analysis, church chatbot engagement)
+- Apply skills to real-world business problems
 - Transition into data science and AI-driven entrepreneurship

 ---